Print Edition - 2019-03-18 | News

 After the second blast on March 8, the Nepal Association of Foreign Employment Agencies called on Prime Minister KP Sharma Oli and revealed that the Chand outfit had been demanding “donations” for long.
 Oli told the agencies’ representatives on March 12 that the government had no plans to hold dialogue with an outfit that was involved in criminal activities and bombings.
 Later that evening, the government decided to crack down on the Chand outfit and its activities.

-Immediately after the decision, Nepal Police formed a special task force to monitor the activities of Chand outfit.
+Immediately after the decision, Nepal Police formed a special task force to monitor the activities of the Chand outfit.
 Nepal Police is working in collaboration with National Investigation Department and the Armed Police Force.

 “The task force will be monitoring the party, its members and its activities to prevent any violent activities and will also suggest the government and security authorities necessary steps to be taken,” Addition Inspector General of Police Pushkar Karki, chief of the Crime Investigation Department, told the Post.